Neuro-Mechatronics-Interfaces/Mouse_SCS/README.md

 ### Main Experiment Functions ###
  + [`runStimRecSweep`](runStimRecSweep.m) - Returns a table of the stim/rec sweep intensity and block indices.
- + [`runStimRecSweepFreqs`](runStimRecSweepFreqs.m) - Returns a table of the stim/rec sweep intensity and block indices.
+ + [`runStimRecSweepAllChannels`](runStimRecSweepAllChannels.m) - Returns a table of the stim/rec sweep intensity and block indices, for ALL channels.
+Requires Raspberry Pi v4b with Relay module to MUX the AM4100 anode to the stimulation channels.

 ### AM4100 Functions ###
  + [`AM4100_sendCommand`](AM4100_sendCommand.m) - Send message to stimulator and return formatted response message.